Vegan Spinach Artichoke Dip

 Preheat oven to 400 degrees F.

-Soak Cashews: Soak, covered with 1 inch of very hot water for 5 – 10 minutes to help soften them up so they blend ultra creamy.
-If you have nut sensitivities, soak the cashews in cool water for 2 – 3 hours to aid in digestion.
+Soak Cashews: Soak, covered with 1 inch of very hot water for 5 – 10 minutes to help soften them and blend ultra-creamy.
+If you have nut sensitivities, soak the cashews in cool water for 2 – 3 hours to help with indigestion.

 Prep: Dice the artichoke hearts and prep the spinach.

 Cashew Cheese: Using your favorite blender, add the soaked cashews, nutritional yeast, garlic powder, lemon juice, salt and pepper, and liquids to the bowl and process until nice and smooth, about 3 minutes or so.
-Taste for flavor, adding more of anything as needed.
+Taste for flavor and add more of anything as needed.

-Assemble: In a small or medium sized baking dish, add the spinach and artichoke hearts, pour the cashew cheese overtop and mix to combine.
-Wipe along the rim of the baking dish before baking for clean finish if you like.
+Assemble: In a small or medium-sized baking dish, add the spinach and artichoke hearts, pour the cashew cheese overtop and mix to combine.
+Wipe the rim of the baking dish before baking, if you like, for a clean finish.

-Bake: Place in the oven, covered for 10 minutes, remove cover and bake another 10 minutes.
-Feel free to adjust the cover at any time to your preference (for me, sometimes I leave it covered the entire time).
+Bake: Place in the oven, covered, for 10 minutes.
+Remove the cover and bake for another 10 minutes.
+Feel free to adjust the cover to your preference at any time (for me, sometimes I leave it covered the entire time).

 Would be great with a light dusting of Almond Parmesan too!